Academic Senate Bylaws

 7.3 Each member of the Academic Senate must be prepared to serve on one standing Senate committee or to assume an equivalent assignment at the discretion of the Senate.

 7.4 Every Senate committee should, when possible, have at least one member who is also a member of the Senate; however, the reporting member of the committee need not be a Senator.

-7.5 Senators shall serve on no more than one standing committee.
+7.5 Senators shall serve on no more than two standing committees.